in2workspace/in2-verifier-api/README.md

 ### Access Token Payload

-The `access_token` payload will have the following structure:
+The `access_token` payload will have a similar structure:

 ```
 {